Co-op Hall

 Current situation

 Campaign group, Ramsbottom Co-op Hall Heritage Trust Limited was set up to raise awareness of the hall and to work to bring it back into community use.
-In March 2023 the group changed the legal status of the organisation and became a charitable community benefit society, in recognition of the history of the building and the community focus of their organisation.
+In March 2023, the group changed its legal status and became a charitable community benefit society, in recognition of the history of the building and the community focus of the organisation.

 Theatres Trust will continue to advise and support the campaign group to ensure the preservation of this important theatre.